thesyntaxslinger/syntaxslinger.com/docs/docs/networking/vpns.md

 In most home networks, devices are hidden behind Network Address Translation (NAT), meaning they cannot be reached directly from the internet.
 This becomes a problem when you want to remotely access your internal services, connect to your homelab, or establish peer-to-peer (P2P) links.

-Also, exposing a VPN endpoint is infinitely better than exposing a webserver with it's application behind it.
+Also, exposing a VPN endpoint is infinitely better than exposing a web server with its application behind it.

 A VPN solves this by: